-- a.
+a.
 Hiring and Appointment of Employees.
-The Chief Executive Officer or his/her designee shall hire, appoint and assign employees, except management level personnel, including officers, the General Counsel, heads of departments, directors and contract principals.
+The Chief Executive Officer or his/her designee shall establish the hiring selection process and procedures, hire, appoint and assign employees, except those management level employees reserved for the Board in Board Rule 4-1(c), personnel including officers, the General Counsel, heads of departments, directors and contract principals.
 The Board shall hire management level personnel, including the Chief Executive Officer, other officers, the General Counsel, heads of departments, directors and contract principals.
-The Board and/or the Chief Executive Officer or his/her designee may establish policies and eligibility criteria for the appointment of personnel. - b.
+The Board and/or the Chief Executive Officer or his/her designee may establish policies and eligibility criteria for the appointment of employees personnel.

+b.
 Status of Employees.
-All employees shall serve at the pleasure of the Board and shall be considered at-will employees unless a statute or Board agreement or Board Rule expressly provides to the contrary. - Sec.
+All employees shall serve at the pleasure of the Board and shall be considered at-will employees unless a statute or Board agreement or Board Rule expressly provides to the contrary.

+Sec.
 4-6.
 Layoff of Employees and Reductions in Force.
 The Chief Executive Officer shall decide whether and when a layoff of employees or a reduction in the Board's workforce should occur.
-The decision to layoff employees or conduct a reduction in force may be based upon enrollment projections, reorganizations, and/or budgetary, financial, and/or operational needs.
+The decision to lay off employees or conduct a reduction in force may be based upon enrollment projections, reorganizations, and/or budgetary, financial, and/or operational needs.
 The Chief Executive Officer or his/her designee shall implement such layoffs or reductions in force.
-Selection of employees for layoff who are covered by collective bargaining agreements shall be in accordance with the Board's Policy on Layoff of Tenured and Probationary Appointed Teachers and the Policy on ESP Layoffs.
+Selection of employees for layoff who are covered by collective bargaining agreements shall be in accordance with such collective bargaining agreements and the Board's layoff policies Policy on Layoff of Tenured and Probationary Appointed Teachers and the Policy on ESP Layoffs.